 First, you have to compile a list of activities you have always been interested in but, for one reason or another, haven’t tried.
 No need to be practical yet—be as idealistic as you can!
 Discovering a new hobby is all about making yourself happy and expressing a new side of your personality.

 Need to get on the right path?
-Read our article 21 Fun Things You Can Do At Home When You’re Bored.
+Read our article 21 Fun Things You Can Do At Home When You’re Bored, which offers free information about new hobbies you can do at home!

 Step 2: Do Your Research